RyanScottLewis/cutback/README.md

     * Byte count
     * Human readable

-### Manifest

-The list of all files within the search paths, sans exclusions.

-Used for creating the archive and verification of the archive contents.

-### Records

-The list of all files within the search paths, filtered by the records list.

-Used to keep the archive size (and backup duration) low as files within the records should be easily reaquirable (from external media, internet, etc.)

-### Archive

-The (optionally compressed) archive created from the file list within the manifest.

-### Checksum

-The checksum of the archive, for verification purposes.

-### Metadata

-The list of all files in the backup (manifest, records, archive, checksum) as well as information about each of them:

-* Backup
-  * Datetime (UTC)
-  * Search paths
-* Manifest
-  * Number of files
-  * Total sum of the size of files in list
-* Records
-  * Number of files
-  * Total sum of the size of files in list
-* Archive
-  * Compression
-    * Tool (gz, xz, etc)
-    * Enabled
-    * Compression ratio
-  * Archive size

 ## Usage

 The following will backup all files in the current user's home directory as well as a public